-A gallbladder empyema is when the gallbladder is infected and an abscess forms within it.
-Patients are typically septic, however presenting with a similar-type picture to acute cholecystitis, and is associated with a significant morbidity and mortality.
+A gallbladder empyema is when the gallbladder is infected and an abscess forms within the gallbladder.
+Patients are typically septic, however presenting with a similar clinical picture to acute cholecystitis, and is associated with a significant morbidity and mortality.

 The condition is diagnosed by either US scan or CT scan.
 Treatment is via laparoscopic cholecystectomy* (may require intra-operative drainage if tense gallbladder) or percutaneous cholecystostomy (if unsuitable for surgery).

-*There is a higher rate of conversion to open cholecystectomy with emypema than uncomplicated acute cholecystitis
+*There is a higher rate of conversion to open cholecystectomy with emypema than with uncomplicated acute cholecystitis

-Patients with chronic cholecystitis will typically have a history of recurrent or untreated cholecystitis, which has lead to the chronic inflammation of the gallbladder wall.
+Patients with chronic cholecystitis will typically have a history of recurrent or untreated cholecystitis, which has led to the chronic inflammation of the gallbladder wall.
 Patients present with ongoing RUQ or epigastric pain with associated nausea and vomiting.

 It can be diagnosed typically by CT scan (or often noted on histology post-cholecystectomy).
 Management in uncomplicated cases is via elective cholecystectomy.
 Its main complications are increased risk of gallbladder carcinoma and biliary-enteric fistula.